 I am not discouraging you.
 Gaming on Linux has improved a lot in the last few years.
 There are more native Linux games, even if they are not in the same league as the mainstream games like Watchdogs.

 The biggest improvement to Linux gaming has come from Steam’s Proton project.
-With this new Wine-based project, you can play many of the Windows-only games on Linux desktop.
-The best thing is that you can use Steam on any Linux distributions.
+With this new Wine-based project, you can play many of the Windows-only games on a Linux desktop.
+The best thing is that you can use Steam on any Linux distribution.

 You see, the latest graphics drivers and supporting gaming libraries support is a crucial part of gaming.
 Some distributions either provide that out of the box or they provide an easier way to install or enable them.

 In this article, I’ll share with you the most gaming-friendly Linux distributions.
-I’ll also share some of the distributions that have been specifically crafted for gaming purpose.
+I’ll also share some of the distributions that have been specifically crafted for gaming purposes.

-3 things to keep in mind before choosing a Linux distribution for gaming purpose
+3 things to keep in mind before choosing a Linux distribution for gaming purposes

 Primarily, your system resources matter for the game to perform well.
-So, technically, you may prefer a distribution that is snappy and resource-friendly.
+So, technically, you may prefer a snappy and resource-friendly distribution.